Asset Protection

 • Variable universal life insurance (VUIL) – The policy premium gets invested into shares, bonds, property and commodities.
 Values fluctuate in line with market returns.
 Policyholder cash values can fall, as well as rise.
 Variable universal life insurance can have an asset allocation that meets an investor's exact needs.

 Life insurance policies have other attractive features that make them a unique asset class.
-These features include:

-All 3 of these features make life insurance a unique asset class.
+All of these features make life insurance a unique asset class.
 It is unlike any other conventional asset class.

-But how safe is life insurance as an asset class?
+How safe is life insurance as an asset class?

 Financial Strength